How will MIL-DTL-901E affect your shock qualification?July 14, 2017

 For the past 30 years, MIL-S-901D has defined requirements for shock qualification of items installed on U.S. Navy Combatants.
 For the duration of this period, there have been rumors of a new and improved specification revision.
 That time has finally come.

-MIL-DTL-901E, revision to MIL-S-901D of 1989 has been approved and released as of 20 June 2017.
+MIL-DTL-901E, has been approved and released as of 20 June 2017 and revises MIL-S-901D of 1989.
 The new “detail specification” or DTL per DOD 4120.24M is an evolutionary document that includes changes from MIL-S-901D, Interim Change #2, the 2012 DSCR-2 initiative clarification letters and cost reduction strategies, and the Total Ownership Cost (TOC) reduction provided by the Deck Simulating Shock Machine (DSSM).

 In the early 2000s, we recognized that the current model for shock qualification of a vast majority of the proliferating Class II, Deck Mounted, COTS equipment was not sustainable from a costs and schedule perspective.